PieterVerbeke/COMPASS/ReadME.md

 * _sdInverseTemperature_: float 𝜖 [0, 1]
 	**sd of the assumed population distribution of inverse temperatures**
 * _reward_probability_: float 𝜖 [0, 1]
-	**The probability that reward will be congruent with the current stimulus-response mapping rule.**
+	**The probability of reward for the optimal bandit in the two-arm bandit task.**
-	- If reward_probability = 0.80, the feedback will be congruent with the rule in 80% of the trials.
 * _tau_: float 𝜖 [0, 1]
 	**the value against which the obtained statistic will be compared to define significance of the repetition.**
 	- correlation: cut_off = minimally desired correlation - recommended: 0.75